serverlesspub/serverless.pub/src/_posts/2019-06-20-lambda-utility-layers.md

 **Update: 20 June 2019 - new versions of layers for Amazon Linux 2, all layers published to SAR**

 Lambda runtimes based on Amazon Linux 2 come without almost any system libraries and utilities.
-Using the additional layers listed in this post, you can add FFmpeg, ImageMagick, Pandoc and RSVG to your Lambda environments, and manipulate video, sound files, SVG images and text documents in Lambda functions, with just a few lines of code.
+Using the additional layers listed in this post, you can add FFmpeg, ImageMagick, Pandoc and RSVG to your Lambda environments, and manipulate video, sound files, images and text documents in Lambda functions, with just a few lines of code.
 The layers are compatible with Amazon Linux 1 and Amazon Linux 2 instances (including the nodejs10.x runtime, and the updated 2018.03 Amazon Linux 1 runtimes).

 A [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) is a common piece of code that is attached to your Lambda runtime in the `/opt` directory.
 You can reuse it in many functions, and deploy it only once.
 Individual functions do not need to include the layer code in their deployment packages, which means that the resulting functions are smaller and deploy faster.